King Ranch

-King Ranch is the largest ranch in the United States.
-At some 825000 acre it is larger than the state of Rhode Island and country of Luxembourg.
-It is mainly a cattle ranch, but also produced the Triple Crown winning racehorse Assault.
+The King Ranch is the largest ranch in the United States.
+At some 825000 acre it is larger than the area of the European country Luxembourg.
+It is mainly a cattle ranch, but also produced the racehorse Assault, who won the Triple Crown in 1946.

-The ranch is located in South Texas between Corpus Christi and Brownsville adjacent to Kingsville.
+The headquarters of the King Ranch are in an office building in Houston, Texas.
+The ranch itself is located in South Texas between Corpus Christi and Brownsville, adjacent to Kingsville.
 It was founded in 1853 by Captain Richard King and Gideon K. Lewis.
-It includes portions of six Texas counties; most of Kleberg and much of Kenedy, with portions extending into Brooks, Jim Wells, Nueces, and Willacy counties.
+It includes parts of six Texas counties: most of Kleberg, much of Kenedy, and parts of Brooks, Jim Wells, Nueces, and Willacy counties.

-The ranch does not consist of one single contiguous plot of land, but rather four large sections called divisions.
-The divisions are the Santa Gertrudis, the Laureles, the Encino and the Norias.
-Only the first two of the four divisions border each other, and that border is relatively short.
+The ranch consists of four divisions of land: Santa Gertrudis, Laureles, Encino, and Norias.
+The Santa Gertrudis and Laureles divisions share a short length of border, and the Encino and Norias divisions are both entirely separate.
 The ranch was designated a National Historic Landmark in 1961.
 The Texas Cowboy Hall of Fame inducted the ranch in 2019.
-King Ranch was one of the very first ranches to be added to the National Register of Historic Places on October 15, 1966, because of the National Historic Preservation Act of 1966 which was signed that same day.
+The King Ranch was one of the first ranches to be added to the National Register of Historic Places on October 15, 1966, because of the National Historic Preservation Act of 1966 which was signed that same day.